How to Find the Best Meal Replacement Shakes for Diverticulitis

 Are Meal Replacement Shakes Good for Diverticulitis?

-Around the age of 40, some people start to develop small, bulging pouches in the lining of their large intestine.
+Between the ages of 40 and 60, some people start to develop small, bulging pouches in the lining of their large intestine.

 Diverticula develop when weak spots in the outside layer of the colon give way and the inner layer squeezes through.

-Experts attribute this to a combination of increased intracolonic pressure and weakness in the colon wall.
+Experts believe this happens due to two main factors: increased pressure inside the colon and weakness in the colon wall.

-Weakness in the colon wall is associated with aging, whereas higher intracolonic pressure is attributed to low dietary fiber intake (fiber softens stool, which reduces pressure on the colon).
+Higher pressure inside the colon is linked to low dietary fiber intake – fiber softens stool, which reduces pressure on the colon walls.

-It is also important to note that experts used to believe that avoiding certain foods was key to managing diverticulitis symptoms, but this is no longer the case.
+It is important to note that experts used to believe that avoiding certain foods was key to managing diverticulitis symptoms, but this is no longer the case (Gastroenterology, 2022).

 That said, you may find that certain types or amounts of foods affect your symptoms.

-Some of the most common foods that people with diverticulitis choose to avoid are red meats, fried foods, and processed foods.
+Some of the most common foods that people with diverticulitis choose to avoid are red meats, fried foods, and ultra-processed foods.

-Keep in mind that every gut is different, so a diet that works for someone else may not necessarily work for you.
+Just keep in mind that every gut is different – a diet that works for someone else may not necessarily work for you.

 For personalized nutrition advice, you should always consult a registered dietitian.